base/base/docs/specs/experimental/fault-proof/honest-challenger-fdg.md

 If the agent determines itself to be a Defender, which aims to support the root claim, then it must dispute claims positioned at odd depths in the game tree.
 Otherwise, it disputes claims positioned at even depths in the game tree.
-This means an honest challenger only responds to claims made by the opposing team.
+This means an honest challenger will typically only respond to claims made by the opposing team.
+(See [Countering Freeloaders](#countering-freeloaders) for exceptions to this).

 The next step is to determine if the claim, now known to be for the opposing team, disputes another claim the honest challenger _agrees_ with.